samfeldstein/notebook/content/notes/honesty.md

 updated: 2025-01-13
 ---

 If you never piss anyone off, you probably aren't speaking your mind enough.
-(That said, I don't admire people who enjoy pissing people off.)

-But if you aren't honest, you'll never connect with people the way you want to.
+If you aren't honest, you'll never connect with people the way you want to.